CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/tutorial_song.md

 ## 3. Enter notes

-When entering notes, select the Draw Tool in the editing tool.
+When entering notes, select the Draw Tool in the edit tool.

 ![draw tool](images/tutorial_song_4.png)